tohnperfect/STFprediction/README.md

 (0) Download this repository

-(1) Install Deep Neural Network Script from http://www.robots.ox.ac.uk/~vgg/software/deep_eval/
+(1) Install Deep Neural Network scripts from http://www.robots.ox.ac.uk/~vgg/software/deep_eval/

     * you might interesting in this link https://software.intel.com/en-us/intel-education-offerings, which allows you to download and install MKL free academic licence